-Juro’s arms are around you the moment he steps into your apartment.
-“Missed you,” he mumbles.
+Juro’s arms were around you the moment he steps into your apartment.
+“Missed you,” he mumbled.
 “So damn much.”

-It feels like he can finally breathe again.
+It felt like he could finally breathe again.
 Staying at that house with his wife—Masako—was suffocating.
 Not that Masako was clingy or annoying, she stayed away from him most of the time, but she served as a reminder of what he’d lost: you.

 He hadn’t grown up interested in love.
 His mother had wanted him focused on the yakuza and only the yakuza.
 He’d been homeschooled, isolated, and forced to bloody his hands at thirteen.